SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Introduction

-With the above challenges addressed, this paper mainly has the following contributions. \begin{itemize} \item We propose SpiralShard, a blockchain sharding system that improves transaction concurrency by allowing some shards to be corrupted by larger fractions of malicious nodes. \item We design the LCE protocol that provides higher resiliency within shards.
+This paper mainly has the following contributions: \begin{itemize}[left=0pt] \item We propose SpiralShard, a blockchain sharding system that improves transaction concurrency by allowing some shards to be corrupted by larger fractions of malicious nodes. \item We design the LCE protocol that provides higher resiliency within shards.
 It offers an additional tolerance for no larger than $1/3$ a-b-c nodes based on less than $1/3$ fraction of Byzantine nodes. \item We implement SpiralShard based on Harmony~\cite{Harmony} and conduct evaluations based on large-scale Amazon EC2 deployment.
 Compared with Harmony, SpiralShard achieves around 19$\times$ throughput under a large network size with 4,000+ nodes. \end{itemize}